 ABOUT THE AWARD

-The RSA William Littlejohn Award (£2000) for Excellence and Innovation in Water-based media.
-The award is funded by The William Littlejohn Bequest and administered by the Royal Scottish Academy and consists of:
+The Elizabeth Lornie Moving Image Award (£5,000) is for artists working in moving image in Scotland.
+The award is funded by the Morton Charitable Trust (formally The Morton Charitable Trust) and administered by the Royal Scottish Academy and consists of:

-• Monetary award to research, develop and produce a new body of work in a water-based medium.
+- Monetary award to research, develop and produce a new body of work in moving image.

 ELIGIBILITY

-• Entrants must be born or have been resident in Scotland for at least 3 years.
+- Artists must have been born in Scotland, or have studied at a Scottish art school, or have been resident in Scotland for at least 3 years.

 CONDITIONS OF ENTRY

-• The award winner will be announced by end of August 2025.
+- The award winner will be announced by mid December 2026.

-• The winner will exhibit a selection of resulting work in the Royal Scottish Academy the following year in consultation with the Academy.
+- The winner will exhibit selected resulting work at the RSA the following year in consultation with the Academy.
 Further arrangements will be determined in consultation with the winner.

-• Personal information supplied by applicants on registration/application forms will be held securely by the Royal Scottish Academy in accordance with The EU General Data Protection Regulation (GDPR).
+- Personal information supplied by applicants on registration/application forms will be held securely by the Royal Scottish Academy in accordance with The EU General Data Protection Regulations (GDPR).

 APPLICATION